nelsonosorio3/nelsonosorio3/README.md

   * I am teaching myself the theoretical aspects of Computer Science with the help of resources like this one https://teachyourselfcs.com/

-  * I am improving my JavaScript skills and practising several frameworks and libraries by doing small projects.
+  * I am improving my JavaScript skills and several frameworks and libraries knowledge by doing small projects.

   * I am working as a freelancer doing a little bit of everything here and there.
  ### What projects I have done?